Mankind-Technologies/ai-agent-patterns/README.md

 ## Supported Libraries

-- OpenAI Agent SDK (TypeScript & Python)
+- OpenAI Agent SDK (TypeScript)

-- Pydantic AI Agents
+*Python support for OpenAI Agent SDK and Pydantic AI is in development*

 ## Structure